-A vacancy shall exist on the Board if a board member's:
+A vacancy shall exist on the Board if a board member:

 - 1. Moves his or her bona fide permanent residence outside the boundaries of the school district; - 2.
 Fails to physically attend three (3) consecutive regular meetings of the school district board of directors; - 3.
 Fails to physically attend six (6) regularly scheduled board meetings of the school board of directors in a calendar year; - 4.
-Fails to receive the mandatory hours of training within the statutory time period, - 5.
-Is convicted of a felony: - 6.
+Fails to receive the mandatory hours of training within the statutory time period; - 5.
+Is convicted of a: - A. Felony; or - B. Violation of the ethical guidelines and prohibitions under § 6-24-101 et seq.; - 6.
 Is called to active military duty; - 7.
-Has served a full-length term as a holdover and has not subsequently been elected to another term;5 - 8.
-Resigned from the school board of directors; or - 9.
+Has been removed from office following a recall election; - 8.
+Has served a full-length term as a holdover and has not subsequently been elected to another term;5

+- 9. Resigned from the school board of directors; or - 10.
 Dies.

-If credible evidence of a vacancy existing due to numbers 1 through 3 is presented to the president, vice president, or secretary of a school district board of directors, a majority of the members of the school district board of directors shall:
+If credible evidence of a vacancy existing due to numbers 1 through 4 is presented to the president, vice president, or secretary of a school district board of directors, a majority of the members of the school district board of directors shall: